-(h) In Element B.19/B.4b, the paragraphs under the heading "[Insert where BNPP is the Guarantor:" are deleted in their entirety and replaced with the following:
+(f) Element B.19/B.4b is deleted in its entirety and replaced with the following:

-"Macroeconomic environment

-Macroeconomic and market conditions affect BNPP's results.
-The nature of BNPP's business makes it particularly sensitive to macroeconomic and market conditions in Europe, which have been at times challenging and volatile in recent years.
+B.19/ B.4b Trend information Macroeconomic environment Macroeconomic and market conditions affect the Guarantor's results.
+The nature of the Guarantor's business makes it particularly sensitive to macroeconomic and market conditions in Europe, which have been at times challenging and volatile in recent years.
 In 2015, the global economic activity remained sluggish.
 Growth slowed down in emerging countries, while modest recovery continued in developed countries.
 The global outlook is still impacted by three major transitions: the gradual slowdown of economic activity in China, the fall in prices of energy and other commodities, and the progressive tightening of the US monetary policy in a context of resilient recovery, while the central banks of several major developed countries are continuing to ease their monetary policies.
-For 2016, the IMF is forecasting the progressive recovery of global economic activity but with low growth prospects on the medium term in developed and emerging countries.
+For 2016, the IMF is forecasting the progressive recovery of global economic activity 1 but with low growth prospects on the medium term in developed and emerging countries.
 The normalisation of monetary and financial conditions should be beneficial on the macro-financial level and significantly reduce downside risks.

-In that context, two risks can be identified:

-Financial instability due to the vulnerability of emerging countries

-While the exposure of the BNP Paribas Group in emerging countries is limited, the vulnerability of these economies may generate disruptions in the global financial system that could affect the BNP Paribas Group and potentially alter its results.
+In that context, two risks can be identified: Financial instability due to the vulnerability of emerging countries While the exposure of the BNP Paribas Group in emerging countries is limited, the vulnerability of these economies may generate disruptions in the global financial system that could affect the BNP Paribas Group and potentially alter its results.
 In numerous emerging economies, an increase in foreign currency commitments was observed in 2015, while the levels of indebtedness (both in foreign and local currencies) are already high.
 Moreover, the prospects of a progressive hike in key rates in the United States (first move by the Federal Reserve in December 2015), as well as bouts of high financial volatility linked to the growth prospects of emerging countries, have contributed to the stiffening of external financial conditions, a decrease in capital flows, further currency depreciations in numerous emerging countries and an increase in risks for banks, possibly leading to the downgrading of sovereign ratings.
 Given the possible standardisation of risk premiums, there is a risk of global market disruptions (rise in risk premiums, erosion of confidence, decline in growth, postponement or slowdown in the harmonisation of monetary policies, drop in market liquidity, problem with the valuation of assets, shrinking of the credit offering, and chaotic de-leveraging) that would affect all banking institutions.

-Systemic risks related to economic conditions and market liquidity

-The continuation of a situation with exceptionally low interest rates could promote excessive risktaking by certain financial players: increase in the maturity of loans and assets held, less stringent loan granting policies, increase in leverage financing.
+Systemic risks related to economic conditions and market liquidity The continuation of a situation with exceptionally low interest rates could promote excessive risk-taking by certain financial players: increase in the maturity of loans and assets held, less stringent loan granting policies, increase in leverage financing.
 Some players (insurance companies, pension funds, asset managers, etc.) entail an increasingly systemic dimension and in the event of market turbulence (linked for instance to a sudden rise in interest rates and/or a sharp price correction) they may decide to unwind large positions in an environment of relatively weak market liquidity.
+Such liquidity pressure could be exacerbated by the recent increase in the volume of assets under management placed with structures investing in illiquid assets.
+Laws and regulations applicable to financial institutions Recent and future changes in the laws and regulations applicable to financial institutions may have a significant impact on the

-&lt;sup>1 See: IMF - October 2015 Financial Stability Report, Advanced Countries and January 2016 update
+1 See: IMF - October 2015 Financial Stability Report, Advanced Countries and January 2016 update 148